replikativ/hasch/README.md

 ## Extension to your own types

 *Warning*: Getting all that right is not trivial.
-Don't mess with hashing extension if you don't have to, just make your type uniquely printable/readable to edn-primitives!
+Don't mess with hashing extension if you don't have to, just make your type uniquely mappable with [incognito](https://github.com/replikativ/incognito)!

-You can avoid the pr-str/read-string step (also effectively allocating double memory) by extending the `IHashCoercion` protocol to your types.
+You can avoid the mapping step to Clojure datastructures (also effectively allocating double memory) by extending the `IHashCoercion` protocol to your types.
 You should orient on the `IRecord` implementation and must use `(:literal magics)` to avoid collisions with literal values of the same form.
-Either by using the default serialisation mechanism to retrieve a hash-value or by extending the hash-coercion, your serialisation (pr-str) or coercion must satisfy the *equality relation*:
+Either by using the default serialisation mechanism to retrieve a hash-value or by extending the hash-coercion, your serialisation or coercion must satisfy the *equality relation*:

 - hashes *must* follow `IEquiv` equality of Clojure(Script): `(= a b) <=> (= (edn-hash a) (edn-hash b))`, `(not= a b) <=> (not= (edn-hash a) (edn-hash b))`: Your serialisation has to be *unique*, hashing has to be injective or in other words you might not introduce collisions.
 Non-equal objects must have non-equal hashes.
 - *reflexivity*: `(= (edn-hash a) (edn-hash a))`, including on different runtimes
 - *symmetry*: `(= (edn-hash a) (edn-hash b)) <=> (= (edn-hash b) (edn-hash a))` (trivial because of `=`)
 - *transitivity*: `(and (= (edn-hash a) (edn-hash b)) (= (edn-hash b) (edn-hash c))) => (= (edn-hash a) (edn-hash c))` (also trivial because of `=`)
-- If you implement *both* pr-str serialisation and hash-coercion, your hash *must* match the default non-extended hash for your (printable) type.
-In other words implementing `IHashCoercion` must be transparent compared to using the default serialisation.
-You should implement both printing and coercion if you implement coercion, otherwise you might corrupt hashes later by accidentally creating a different pr-str serialisation.

 # TODO